-- We are working to improve government-led land-use planning and impact assessment practices, including the need for a regional strategic environmental assessment and cumulative effects assessment in the far north in Ontario.
-Without a comprehensive assessment of what kind of future Ontarians and First Nations want for the far north, the government’s current piecemeal planning processes is destined to lead to “death by a thousand cuts” outcome for species, ecosystems, and First Nation communities in this globally significant region.
+- We are working to improve government-led land-use planning and impact assessment practices, including the need for a regional strategic environmental assessment and cumulative effects assessment in northern Ontario.
+Without a comprehensive assessment of what kind of future Ontarians and First Nations want for the region, the government’s current piecemeal planning processes is destined to lead to “death by a thousand cuts” outcome for species, ecosystems, and First Nation communities in this globally significant region.

 - The Muskwa-Kechika area has been recognized as an ecological treasure.
 Land-use planning in the area focused on the need to conserve large core areas, but these plans need further development.
 We are undertaking new field-based research to develop a better picture of what needs to be done to keep the Muskwa-Kechika intact.

 Carbon Storage and Climate Change

 Intact forests are also important for carbon storage and climate change mitigation.
 Canada’s boreal forests, wetlands, peatlands and soil store billions of tonnes of carbon.
 Boreal forest ecosystems hold almost twice as much carbon per unit area as tropical forests and, together with wetland ecosystems, are estimated to store more than 200 billion tonnes of carbon in Canada – the equivalent of 26 years of global carbon emissions from the burning of fossil fuels.